-You can delay Medicare enrollment in Part B (and avoid its premiums) if you have health care coverage from:
+You can delay enrollment in Medicare Part B and avoid its premiums without a late enrollment penalty if you have health care coverage from any of the following:

 When you or your spouse stops working or loses your coverage, you’ll be eligible for an eight-month special enrollment period (SEP) to sign up for Medicare without having to pay a late enrollment penalty.
 But if you’re volunteering, the special enrollment period is only six months long.

 If you stop working or volunteering but don’t return to the United States within that time, you’ll have the same dilemma that non-working people abroad face: Either sign up for Part B and pay premiums for coverage you can’t use or delay enrollment until your return to the U.S. and then become liable for permanent late penalties.

 People who aren’t eligible for premium-free Part A because they or their spouse has not paid Medicare taxes at work for at least 40 quarters cannot sign up for Part A or Part B outside of the United States.
 So in this specific circumstance, you can delay Medicare enrollment until your return without facing late penalties, regardless of how long you lived outside the U.S. or how many years have passed since you turned 65.

 Your special enrollment period begins during the month of your return as a U.S. resident and lasts for up to two months afterward.
 Coverage begins on the first day of the month after you enroll.

 Part D prescription drug coverage has different rules, whether you’re working or not.
 If you enroll in a Part D drug plan within two months of returning to the United States, your coverage will start on the first day of the month after you enroll and you will not be liable for late enrollment penalties.